We may be able to help you replace or repair your heating system.

-Mayor Walsh re-launched the Seniors Save program to help seniors replace failing heating systems to ensure they are ready for the winter to come.
+The Seniors Save program helps seniors replace failing heating systems to ensure they are ready for winter.
 We encourage you to apply if you're over the age of 60 and need help replacing your heating system.
 We offer financial and contractor help.

 For more information please see the application packet or contact us directly by phone.

 The Boston Home Center works with several neighborhood agencies that will assist you with applying for minor to larger repairs for your home.